VincentWei/build-minigui-5.0/README.md

         $ make; sudo make install
         $ cd ../..

-## ChangeLog
+## Change Log

-Currently, this repo just includes some scripts to build MiniGUI 4.0.x core, components, and demonstration apps.
+Currently, this repo just includes some scripts to build MiniGUI 5.0.x core, components, and demonstration apps.

 ## Copying

-Copyright (C) 2019 Beijing FMSoft Technologies Co., Ltd.
+Copyright (C) 2020 Beijing FMSoft Technologies Co., Ltd.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by